Referee Protocol Regualtions

 1. Your Senior Club will have a Referee Society Contact (RSC) - find out who this is ?

-4. Your RSC should be advised of your appointed Referee in advance.
+4. Your Club RSC should be advised by the Society who your appointed Referee is, in advance.

 3. How does the Referee Society know of our Colts League Fixtures... ??

-2. L&DRURS - fixtures are published on the Colts League website through GMS and are therefore always available to L&D who use the GMS Appointments System.
-Re-arranged games will be detailed on GMS as soon as the system is updated.
-HOWEVER - it is always good practice to inform the Society via your RSC of any re-arranged dates and particularly of any changes of venue you agree.
+Fixtures published on the Colts League website through GMS are known to L&D and re-arranged games are also notified as soon as they are updated on the system.
+HOWEVER - it is always good practice to inform the Society via your Club RSC of any re-arranged dates and particularly of any changes of venue you agree.

 3. CLRA - the Colts League Referee Association facilitates the appointment of New Referees and Clubman Referees outside the Society, and may be able to assist Colts Teams when there is a shortage of Society Referees.